Websoft9/docker-library/README.md

 ## Issue reward

 We will certainly encounter difficult problems in our work, but it may be very simple for you.
-So, Websoft9 will pay for some important issue, you can see these issue with "¥50 - ¥1000" .
-Hope you can close it and obtain the reward
+Websoft9 submit some issue with "¥50 - ¥1000", hope you can close it and obtain the reward